I Love Walking In France

 The highlight of my stay in Cahors was a visit to the Musée de la Résistance.

 The day I visited, we were shown around by a delightful lady – a young girl during the war – who explained the exhibits in a mixture of French and English.
-The museum is overflowing with photos and artefacts from WWII – depicting everyday life in Cahors during the German occupation, the hardships, the dangers and the role of the resistance and pays a moving tribute to the bravery and often distressing fate of those who risked their lives to protect their countrymen.
+The museum overflowed with photos and artefacts from WWII – depicting everyday life in Cahors during the German occupation, the hardships, the dangers and the role of the resistance and pays a moving tribute to the bravery and often distressing fate of those who risked their lives to protect their countrymen.

 A former wine press, once used to crush grapes on display in Cahors